 Departure Time and Directions to The Boat

 Confirm the departure time and place one last time before you leave so your trip can get off to a smooth start.
 A lot of things can change between the day you book and the day that you go out.
 A marina could be under renovation, or your guide may have simply moved their base of operation.

 Ask for directions and where the nearest parking spot is – your guide probably knows the area better than you!
 You don’t want to be late for your fishing trip.
 If you’re set to go out in the morning, your guide might have another trip in the afternoon.
 That means that if you’re late, your trip will be cut short.

 ⚓ FishingBooker Tip: When you book with us, you’ll receive a confirmation email that contains your captain’s details, the trip name, departure time and location, as well as what’s included in the price of your trip.
 If you still have questions, use our guide to get in touch with your captain.

 How to Prepare

 Aim to arrive at least 15 minutes before your trip is scheduled to start.
-If you happen to arrive early, you’ll just have more time to get acquainted with the crew.
-Which brings us to the next step.
+If you happen to arrive early, you’ll just have more time to get acquainted with the crew and discuss your expectations with them.
+Which brings us to the next step…

 Meeting the Crew